Who is Danny Rand?

 However, this approach does not work in Shadow Hawk Takes Flight.
 There are two reasons for this.
 The most obvious is that there is nothing about Danny Rand that cries out for this particular story.
 In fact, this sort of institutionalisation plot might work better for characters like Matt Murdock or Frank Castle.
 Danny Rand is never a character who seems on the edge of a nervous breakdown, and neither Snow Gives Way nor Shadow Hawk Takes Flight provide enough context about this iteration of the character to make this story seem especially worthwhile.

 There is a sense that Shadow Hawk Takes Flight is trying to use Iron Fist for the express purposes of fashioning the most conventional and archetypal superhero narrative imaginable.
 Indeed, when Danny is interviewed by his psychiatrist, his back story is explained using pop psychology in a way that obviously evokes the escapism and fantasy associated with superhero comics.
-When Danny insists on being the lost heir to Rand Enterprises, the psychiatrist talks about how everybody dreams of being somebody else when things are tough.
+When Danny insists on being the lost heir to Rand Industries, the psychiatrist talks about how everybody dreams of being somebody else when things are tough.

 Later, he expands the metaphor to superhero fantasies in general.
 “Danny, I believe you’ve been through some great trauma.
 Your plane crashed, you lost your parents, you barely survived yourself.
 And I’m guessing things didn’t get better after that.
 I believe all that.
 But the rest?
 Danny, sometimes when our circumstances are too overwhelming to deal with, we create a false reality.
 One that helps us deal with the loss and suffering.
 We give ourselves superpowers, secret identities, iron fists.
 Things that make us feel strong, special.”